Common reed warbler: Taxonomy

 An older scientific name for the reed warbler was Acrocephalus streperus (Vieill.).

 The mostly resident Iberian and African subspecies are sometimes treated as a separate species, the African reed warbler (Acrocephalus baeticatus).

 Description

 This is a medium-sized warbler, 13 cm in length with a wing-span of 17–21 cm.
 The adult has an unstreaked brown back and buff underparts.
 The forehead is flattened, and the bill is strong and pointed.
 The sexes are identical, as with most warblers, but young birds are richer buff below.
 The common reed warbler looks similar to the great reed warbler, but the great reed warbler is larger in size and has a stronger supercilium.

 The song is a slow, chattering jit-jit-jit with typically acrocephaline whistles and mimicry added.

 Distribution and habitat

 This small passerine bird is a species found almost exclusively in reed beds, usually with some bushes.
+They can also be found in damp scrub.

 Behaviour and ecology

 Food and feeding

 Like most warblers, it is insectivorous, but will occasionally take plant material such as berries.